 It takes just a glance to see (with a certain pleasure) that the new watch is designed around the same lines that were introduced by the Swiss watchmaker last year when it first presented its current Excellence collection of luxury timekeepers.
 Coming equipped with classically shaped hands that seem to be crafted from blued steel and featuring more or less standard dial layout, the watches could look generic, if only they weren’t that beautiful.

-This particular model, for example, was presented in a relatively large stainless steel case that measures around 36 millimeters in diameter.
+This particular model, for example, arrived in a relatively large stainless steel case that measures around 36 millimeters in diameter.

-This is not a natural-born chronograph: the tiny engine is simply equipped with a chronograph module that rides atop of it increasing the total jewels count to 37 stones while making the mechanism more difficult to service.
+This is not a natural-born chronograph: the tiny engine is simply equipped with a chronograph module that rides atop it increasing the total jewels count to 37 stones while making the mechanism more difficult to service.
 The chronograph function of the ref.
 82 234 SE 01 is operated by means of two pushers placed at 2 and 4 o’clock.

 Small movements rarely look good inside oversized cases, yet this particular watch produces a good impression, mainly because the extra dial space was used wisely with a set of 12 long and thin Roman numerals.
 Visually dominating the dial, the numerals successfully divert your attention from the three recessed sub-dials effectively making the face look less cluttered.

-As I have already mentioned, the thin bezel of the Louis Erard Excellence Ladies Chronograph is decorated with seventy TW F-G VS-SI diamonds together weighing around 0.7 carats.
+As I have already mentioned, the thin bezel of the Excellence Ladies Chronograph is decorated with seventy TW F-G VS-SI diamonds together weighing around 0.7 carats.

 At this moment, I don’t know how much Louis Erard plans to ask for this beautiful piece, but it is worth a look when it finally comes to a boutique near you.
 The watch is expected to be officially presented in flesh in March during the upcoming Baselworld 2012 show.

 Build Quality: 5/5